abhirut/DavanagereWorkshop/README.md

 python -m nltk.downloader stopwords
 ```

-Also install the IMDB sentiment dataset, and pre-trained Glove word embeddings on torchtext with the following python code -
+Also download the IMDB sentiment dataset, and pre-trained Glove word embeddings on torchtext with the following python code -
 ```
 import torch
 from torchtext import data